weirichd/resident-schedule/README.md

 ## TODO List

-[ ] Add Github actions to automatically deploy to AWS when pushsed [ ] Make it easier to manipulate the database
+* Add Github actions to automatically deploy to AWS when pushsed
+* Make it easier to manipulate the database
+* Add pre-commit checks
+* Move build command into Makefile